tensorflow/swift/Installation.md

 ***Experimental***

-To save on setup time, you can leverage one of the Swift for Tensorflow [Deep Learning VM][dlvm] images to quickly spin up a pre-configured instance with an installed toolchain.
+To save on setup time, you can leverage one of the Swift for Tensorflow [Deep Learning VM][dlvm] images to quickly spin up a pre-configured Ubuntu instance with an installed toolchain.
 To view the available images (currently experimental):

 ```